 - Take Steps to Protect Your Data.
 Once you have informed your employees, you need to take steps to protect your data.
 This may include implementing new security measures, changing passwords, and encrypting data.

 - Review Your Security Procedures.
 This includes reviewing your firewall settings, your password policies, and your data backup procedures.

 - Contact Your Insurance Company.
 If your business falls victim to a cyber-attack, you should contact your insurance company.
 Many insurance policies include coverage for cyber-attacks.

 - Notify the Authorities.
 Notify the authorities whenever you consider it applicable.
 This includes notifying the FBI, the Secret Service, and your state’s Attorney General.

 - Seek Legal Advice.
 If you believe your business was the victim of a cyber-attack, you should seek legal advice.
 You may have a legal claim against the party responsible for the attack.

 There is no one silver bullet for preventing cyber-attacks, but there are a number of steps that organizations can take to reduce their risk.
 These include:

-Use a secure communications protocol.
+- Use a secure communications protocol.
 Organizations should use a secure communications protocol, such as SSL, to protect their data when transferring it over the Internet.
 6. Use a secure email service Organizations should use a secure email service to send and receive sensitive information.
-A secure email service will encrypt the email messages and protect them from being intercepted by hackers.
+Secure email services will encrypt email messages and protect them from being intercepted by hackers.

 AI Web Security can identify and report website and web application vulnerabilities, as well as the external network weaknesses of your business.
 To get a quote, please fill In the contact form on our website.